Bacnet/IP Power Meter Data Logging

 You have configured the communication settings (IP address, Subnet, Gateway, Bacnet Protocol) on the device.
 You must assign a static IP address for the device.

 Also, you need documentation for your device, that contains a description of all BACnet objects.
-In the case of Schneider Electric PM5300 series, we are interested in the "Analog Input objects" group with basic measurements (page # 41).
+In the Schneider Electric PM5300 series, we are interested in the "Analog Input objects" group with basic measurements (page # 41).

 1. Configure the UDP server connection (fig. 1).
 The standard TCP port for Bacnet devices is 47808.
 The IP address should be "0.0.0.0".
 Then the program can receive data from all network interfaces on your computer.
 The IP address of your device you will specify later.